deadlyvipers/dojo_rules/introduction.md

 # Hi, nice to meet you, I'm Jordan!
+I enjoyed the Electives path the most.